 If you’re ready to launch a career as a loan officer, follow the steps below to streamline your process.

-There is no strict educational requirement for becoming a loan officer, although many employers will look for job candidates that have at least a bachelor’s degree.
-According to Zippia, 61 percent of loan officers hold a bachelor's degree, while 17 percent hold an associate degree [3].
-A college degree in finance, economics, or a field related to banking can give you the background knowledge desirable in a loan officer.
+Many employers may look for job candidates who have at least a bachelor’s degree to become a loan officer.
+According to Zippia, 61 percent of loan officers hold a bachelor’s degree, while 17 percent hold an associate degree [3].
+A college degree in finance, economics, or a field related to banking may give you the background knowledge desirable in a loan officer.

 Licensing requirements to become a loan officer can vary from state to state.
 Loan officers who wish to work with mortgages, however, must meet federal guidelines.
-This will require loan officers to get Mortgage Loan Originator (MLO) licenses from their state, and register with the National Mortgage Licensing Service (NMLS).
-Obtaining a license might require coursework, passing an exam, and passing a background and credit check.
+This will require loan officers to get Mortgage Loan Originator (MLO) licenses from their state and register with the National Mortgage Licensing Service (NMLS).
+Obtaining a license may require coursework, passing an exam, and passing a background and credit check.

-According to data that ZipRecruiter collects from loan officer resumes and job descriptions, the most in-demand loan officer skills include [4]:
+According to data that ZipRecruiter collects from loan officer resumes and job descriptions, some of the most in-demand loan officer skills include [4]:

 Other skills that may help your loan officer career include: